codeuniversity/student-council/statute/statute.md

 (3) The Student General Assembly elects, in separate ballots and in this order:
 1. the President,
-2.–8. the seven portfolio leads named in § 3(4) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships; Representation & Equity)
+2.–8. the seven portfolio leads named in § 3(3) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships; Representation & Equity)

 Candidates for Student Council portfolio roles are automatically listed on the ballots for their own study program's Academic Senate and Study Program Council elections, in accordance with the University's Election Regulations.
 Each ballot for Academic Senate and Study Program Council includes both a main seat and a deputy seat.
 The candidate with the highest votes becomes the main member, and the runner-up becomes the deputy.

-(4) Elections follow majority voting as in § 4(6)–(8).
-With the exception of the Representation & Equity portfolio, all roles are open to all students, irrespective of gender and age.
+(4) All portfolio roles are open to all students, irrespective of gender and age.
 Diversity and equal opportunity are to be fostered in candidate outreach and nomination.

+(5) Gender equity safeguard.
+To ensure equitable representation, the Student Council composition must reflect gender diversity as follows:

+a) The underrepresented gender at CODE (determined by enrollment statistics, currently women) must hold at least the greater of:
+   - The percentage of that gender in the student body (rounded to nearest whole number), OR
+   - 25% of Council seats (minimum 2 of 8 portfolios)

+b) Calculation method: The required number of seats is calculated by multiplying the Council size by the underrepresented gender percentage, then rounding to the nearest whole number (0.5 and above rounds up).
+However, the minimum requirement is always 2 seats regardless of the calculated percentage.

+   Example: With 8 Council seats and 20% women in the student body:
+   - Calculation: 8 × 0.20 = 1.6 → rounds up to 2
+   - Applied requirement: 2 seats

+   Example: With 8 Council seats and 35% women in the student body:
+   - Calculation: 8 × 0.35 = 2.8 → rounds up to 3
+   - Applied requirement: 3 seats

+   Example: With 8 Council seats and 15% women in the student body:
+   - Calculation: 8 × 0.15 = 1.2 → rounds down to 1
+   - Applied minimum: 2 seats (the 25% minimum applies)

-The Representation & Equity portfolio must be held by a FLINTA+ student (women, lesbians, intersex, non-binary, trans, and agender persons).
+c) The Representation & Equity portfolio must be held by a member of the underrepresented gender at CODE.

+d) For the purpose of this provision, gender is determined based on available enrollment data (male/female).
+Students who identify as non-binary, trans, agender, or other gender identities are considered part of the underrepresented group and may hold any portfolio including those designated for the underrepresented gender.

+(6) Quota validation and appointment process:

+a) After all portfolio elections are completed, the Council composition is validated against the requirements in § 4(5).

+b) If the quota is not met through regular elections:
+   1. The next-highest voted candidate(s) from the underrepresented gender shall be appointed to fulfill the quota.
+   2. Appointed candidates shall be assigned to portfolios in order of their vote count, in coordination with already-elected members to avoid conflicts.
+   3. If necessary, the lowest-voted elected candidate from the overrepresented gender may be replaced to make room for quota fulfillment.

+c) If insufficient candidates from the underrepresented gender participated in the election to meet the quota, the Council shall:
+   1. Actively recruit candidates from the underrepresented gender within 14 days,
+   2. Hold a special election for the remaining seats reserved for the underrepresented gender,
+   3. If recruitment is unsuccessful, the Council may operate with vacant seats until the quota can be fulfilled.

-(5) The members of the organs are elected according to the principles of majority voting.
+(7) The members of the organs are elected according to the principles of majority voting.
 The person with the most votes, but at least 50% + 1 votes gets elected.
 If no candidate manages to achieve this majority a final ballot between the person with the most votes and the runner up is held.
 The person with the most votes in the final ballot is elected.

-(6) In a majority election, the voting person has as many votes as there are positions to be filled.
+(8) In a majority election, the voting person has as many votes as there are positions to be filled.

-(7) Only one vote per person can be cast.
+(9) Only one vote per person can be cast.

-(8) Every elected representative can be released from their duties at any point according to the principles of majority voting described in §4(6).
+(10) Every elected representative can be released from their duties at any point according to the principles of majority voting described in §4(7).

 ## 5 - Terms of office, rotation